mjpolak/gcp-minimal/readme.md

 # Preparing project

-Follow next steps to deploy solution on own GCP's project and run it locally.
+Follow next steps to deploy solution on own GCP's project or run it locally.
 ## Setup project

  1. Create project on https://console.cloud.google.com/projectcreate it need to be unique across GCP